dzlab/coursera/MLOps Specialization/Course 2/Week 4/README.md

 Question 1: Visualizing an audio signal in the time domain usually reveals very little information on its spectral content.
 Which graphical representation displays the amplitude changes for each frequency as a function of time?

-- Short-Time Fourier Transform.
+- [ ] Short-Time Fourier Transform.
-- Spectrogram. x
+- [x] Spectrogram.
-- librosa
+- [ ] librosa
-- Feature normalization
+- [ ] Feature normalization

 Question 2: What would be a striking caveat or shortcoming of interpreting a video just as a series of images?

-- Considering that all subsequent frames are correlated.
+- [ ] Considering that all subsequent frames are correlated.
-- Unnecessarily increasing the dimensionality of the dataset.
+- [ ] Unnecessarily increasing the dimensionality of the dataset.
-- Hindering classifier accuracy.
+- [ ] Hindering classifier accuracy.
-- Losing the semantic context coming from the sequence of events. x
+- [x] Losing the semantic context coming from the sequence of events.

 Question 3: In the analysis of the weather time series data set you saw that the samples were acquired at a rate of 6 samples per hour.
 You also know that weather changes typically occur on a much slower time scale.
 What is a valid sampling strategy to make predictions into the future for this specific case?

-- Omitting samples.
+- [ ] Omitting samples.
-- Windowing and omitting samples. x
+- [x] Windowing and omitting samples.
-- Use one sample at a time to make predictions.
+- [ ] Use one sample at a time to make predictions.
-- Upsampling by interpolation.
+- [ ] Upsampling by interpolation.